-The public are urged to stay away from Lake Erie shoreline areas experiencing strong wave action and elevated water levels.
+People are urged to stay away from Lake Erie shoreline areas experiencing strong wave action and elevated water levels.
 Parents are reminded to keep children and pets away from these areas.
-This message is in effect until Monday, February 25, 2019 and will be updated as needed.